 Tom Brennan is a director, performer and writer.
 He trained in American Theatre Arts at Rose Bruford College of Theatre and Performance.
-Tom directed RIOT and 33 and co-directed 1972: The Future of Sex and Eloise, The Last of The Pelican Daughters and The Curse of The Golden Whisk for The Wardrobe Ensemble.
+Tom directed RIOT, 33 and South Western and co-directed 1972: The Future of Sex and Eloise, The Last of The Pelican Daughters and The Curse of The Golden Whisk for The Wardrobe Ensemble.
 He was resident director at The Almeida where he was associate director on Mike Bartlett's Albion (dir.
 Rupert Goold) and assistant director on Anne Washburn's The Twilight Zone (dir.
 Richard Jones).
 Tom also co-wrote and directed The Rocky Shock and Drac and Jill for The Wardrobe Theatre.
 Tom founded Closer Each Day, a cult improvised soap opera at The Wardrobe Theatre.
 He also won the British Film Institute Award for Most Promising Young Talent for the short film Tracks (2009) which he co-wrote and co-directed.

 Emily is a theatre maker, choreographer, and producer.
 She graduated from The University of Manchester with a First Class Honours in Drama and received a Postgraduate Certificate in Physical Theatre from Royal Holloway University with the Jasmin Vardimon Company.
 For The Wardrobe Ensemble, Emily's most recent credits as deviser/performer include 1972: The Future of Sex (2015) and Education, Education, Education (2017).
 She also heads up the company's Education and Outreach department.